CoolProp/CoolProp/Web/coolprop/REFPROP.rst

     In [3]: jj = CP.set_config_as_json_string(json.dumps(jj))

-If you do this, internally CoolProp will call the ``SETPATH`` function in REFPROP to tell REFPROP that it should find the ``fluids`` and ``mixtures`` within this directory.
+If you do this, internally CoolProp will call the ``SETPATH`` function in REFPROP to tell REFPROP that it should find the ``fluids`` and ``mixtures`` directories within this directory.
 If you don't do this, CoolProp will use whatever default logic REFPROP uses to find the fluid files.

 If you are playing around with mixture parameters, you might want to set a different path to the HMX.BNC file which contains the interaction parameters for the mixture.
 You can do that by changing the configuration variable  (see :ref:`configuration`) ``ALTERNATIVE_REFPROP_HMX_BNC_PATH``